CalamooseLabs/cala-m-os/README.md

   <br />
 </h1>

-**Cala-M-OS** is a NixOS configuration for workstations and servers.
+**Cala-M-OS** is multiple NixOS configurations for workstations and servers.

 ---